-- Adult Fish Passage and Gamete Viability Evaluate the effects of the Restoration Flow releases, water temperatures, and Delta exports on adult fish passage and gamete viability: - Same tasks as for spring-run Chinook salmon. - Assess gamete viability at the Merced River hatchery relative to flow releases, Delta exports, and water temperatures in the river and Delta. - Spawning Habitat Determine the distribution and quality of spawning habitat below Friant Dam. - Same tasks as for spring-run Chinook salmon. - Cold Water Pool Evaluate the effects of the Restoration Flow releases and water diversions on the size of the cold water pool in Millerton Lake and the suitability of the release temperatures for spring-run spawning habitat.
+- Adult Fish Passage and Gamete Viability Evaluate the effects of the Restoration Flow releases, water temperatures, and Delta exports on adult fish passage and gamete viability: - Same tasks as for spring-run salmon. - Assess gamete viability at the Merced River hatchery relative to flow releases, Delta exports, and water temperatures in the river and Delta. - Spawning Habitat Determine the distribution and quality of spawning habitat below Friant Dam. - Same tasks as for spring-run salmon.

+- Cold Water Pool Evaluate the effects of the Restoration Flow releases and water diversions on the size of the cold water pool in Millerton Lake and the suitability of the release temperatures for spring-run spawning habitat.
 Determine if it is necessary to enhance spawning habitat downstream from Friant Dam where water temperatures will be suitable under the Restoration Flows.
-Determine if it is necessary to block fall-run spawners from spring-run spawning areas to prevent superimposition on spring-run Chinook salmon redds. - Same tasks as for spring-run Chinook salmon. - Spawning/Incubation Evaluate the effects of the Restoration Flow releases and water temperatures on spawning and egg incubation habitats: - Same tasks as for spring-run Chinook salmon. - Juvenile Survival Evaluate how Restoration Flow releases and water temperatures will affect the number of fall-run Chinook salmon juveniles that survive to a smolt size in the San Joaquin River: - Same tasks as for spring-run Chinook salmon.

-- Smolt Survival Evaluate how the Restoration Flow releases and water temperatures will affect the survival of fall-run Chinook salmon smolts migrating from the San Joaquin River: - Same tasks as for spring-run Chinook salmon. - Food Availability Evaluate how the Restoration Flows, water temperatures, floodplain inundation, exotic species, contaminants, channel morphology, and fine sediments affect food availability for juvenile Chinook salmon: - Same tasks as for spring-run Chinook salmon. - Juvenile Mortality Evaluate the relative importance of unscreened diversions, predators in captured mine pits and other degraded habitats, starvation, contamination, and disease to juvenile mortality in the San Joaquin River: - Same tasks as for spring-run Chinook salmon. - Smolt Survival Evaluate the effects of flow, water temperature, exports, the Head of the Old River Barrier, water quality and ocean-vessel traffic in the Stockton Deepwater Ship Channel, and conditions in the Old River channel on the survival of spring-run Chinook salmon smolts in the Delta: - Same tasks as for spring-run Chinook salmon. - Adult Abundance Predict the abundance of adult fall-run Chinook salmon in the San Joaquin River below Friant Dam using the quantitative models developed for the above tasks.
+Determine if it is necessary to block fall-run spawners from spring-run spawning areas to prevent superimposition on spring-run salmon redds. - Same tasks as for spring-run salmon. - Spawning/Incubation.
+Evaluate the effects of the Restoration Flow releases and water temperatures on spawning and egg incubation habitats: - Same tasks as for spring-run salmon. - Juvenile Survival Evaluate how Restoration Flow releases and water temperatures will affect the number of fall-run juveniles that survive to a smolt size in the San Joaquin River: - Same tasks as for spring-run salmon. - Smolt Survival Evaluate how the Restoration Flow releases and water temperatures will affect the survival of fall-run smolts migrating from the San Joaquin River: - Same tasks as for spring-run salmon. - Food Availability Evaluate how the Restoration Flows, water temperatures, floodplain inundation, exotic species, contaminants, channel morphology, and fine sediments affect food availability for juvenile salmon: - Same tasks as for spring-run salmon. - Juvenile Mortality Evaluate the relative importance of unscreened diversions, predators in captured mine pits and other degraded habitats, starvation, contamination, and disease to juvenile mortality in the San Joaquin River: - Same tasks as for spring-run salmon. - Smolt Survival Evaluate the effects of flow, water temperature, exports, the Head of the Old River Barrier, water quality and ocean-vessel traffic in the deepwater ship channel, and conditions in the Old River channel on the survival of spring-run smolts in the Delta: - Same tasks as for spring-run salmon. - Adult Abundance.
+Predict the abundance of adult fall-run salmon in the San Joaquin River below Friant Dam using the quantitative models developed for the above tasks.